Benadiri people: Languages

-The Benadiri community speak are not homogenous a homogenous group in regards to the languages they speak.
+The Benadiri community is not a homogenous group in regards to the languages they speak.
 As the language they speak is usually dictated by the region they hail from than anything.

 The 12 Koofi speak a dialect of Somali colloquially referred to as Mahdoonte (Somali: Mahaa rabta, English: What do you want) or as some linguists have named Aff Asharaf and in some communities in Mogadishu.
 Especially in the historic Shingani district.
 This dialect according to Benadiri elders is very similar to the Af-Reer Xamar dialect spoken in the Hamar Weyne district and it surrounding districts.
 As there was a 3-4% difference in the dialects according to some of the elders.

 The Bravanese speak the Bravanese language (Chimwiini or Chimini), Northern Dialect of Swahili.
 Chi- is a prefix denoting "language", and Miini (Mwiini) is the alternative name of Barawa, the Bravanese people themselves would never call the town as Barawa or Brava, but rather as Miini.
 Chimini is a standard version of the original Bravanese language which is called Chambalazi, the standard Chimini language contains and Arabic.
 Chambalazi contains some of the oldest Swahili words and dialects, it started to evolve through time and intermixing of other ethnicity and languages.
 The Barawa language is over 1000 years old, and still spoken today by approximately 30,000 Bravanese, this is due to the preservation of the language by the early scholars in Barawa.
 Sheikh Qassim al Barawi was the first Bravanese Scholar to start writing standard Chimini, it was written in Persian and Arabic.
 Throughout history, the language was used to spread Islam in the Swahili Coast, this was done via poetry and Religious books or manuscripts.